teacheredu-euniwell/oer-diversity-inclusion/README.md

 ---
 We will outline the underlying social structures that influence the development, perception, and handling of inclusion and diversity.

 ## 1. Systems Theory Perspectives

 ![Theory Lecture](chapter-theories.png)

-To help you to gain a broader and deeper understanding of the central topics of diversity and inclusion and of wider social facts and processes, we will begin with a look at selected theories and models from the educational and social sciences.References to school theory are highlighted and specific examples of teacher professionalisation are explained.
+To help you to gain a broader and deeper understanding of the central topics of diversity and inclusion and of wider social facts and processes, we will begin with a look at selected theories and models from the educational and social sciences.
+References to school theory are highlighted and specific examples of teacher professionalisation are explained.

 > __Learning Goals__
 >
 > * You are able to describe the significance of inclusive education and its impact on society.
 > * You are able to explain the application of systems theory to the school system (including multi-level and ecosystemic models).
 > * You are able to describe how symbolic interactionism explains social behaviours related to inclusion.

 ### 1.1 Interrelations of Main Social Systems